Sravanthimutyala/Ecommerce-sales-PowerBI/README.md

 # 🛍️ E-Commerce Sales Dashboard | Power BI Project

 ## 📖 Overview
-This project is part of my internship with **Future Interns**, focused on analyzing e-commerce sales performance using **Power BI**.
+This project is part of my exploring PowerBI functions focused on analyzing e-commerce sales performance using **Power BI**.
 The goal was to transform raw transactional data into meaningful business insights that highlight **best-selling products, sales trends, high-revenue categories,** and **regional performance**.

----

-## 🎯 Task Description (Given by Future Interns)
-**Task:** Analyze e-commerce data to identify best-selling products, sales trends, and high-revenue categories using Power BI.
-**Skills Gained:** Data Cleaning, DAX, Trend Analysis, Business Storytelling
-**Deliverable:** An interactive dashboard with visuals and insights for business decisions.

 ---

 ## 🧩 Objectives
 - Identify **top-selling categories and sub-categories**